Regrettable turnover analysis

 Regrettable turnover analysis tracks how many of your leavers you truly wish had stayed.
 It helps you separate routine exits from meaningful losses.

-Why Regret Belongs in Your Metrics
+Why Regrettable Turnover Belongs in Your HR Metrics

 How to Start Regrettable Turnover Analysis